cypress-io/cypress/cypress/v0.0/documentation/3-Guides/0-Configuration.md

 Option | Default | Description
 ----- | ---- | ----
-`fileServerFolder`    | root project directory    | Where Cypress will attempt to serve your application files
+`fileServerFolder`    | root project folder    | Where Cypress will attempt to serve your application files

 # Viewport Options